kamu-data/kamu-cli/docs/developer_guide.md

 * Maven
 * Spark (optional)

-Note: use SdkMan! to install these dependencies.
+Note: Use [SdkMan!](https://sdkman.io/) to install these dependencies:

 ```
 java: 8.0.222-zulu